Irish stout beef stew is a hearty beef stew chocked-full of beef, beer and root vegetables! Serve with a good, seedy and crusty buttered bread.

 Then transfer it to a plate or any dish for that matter and move on to the next batch.
 It takes me 3 batches to cook all the meat, I like to work in batches so the meat doesn’t crowd the pan and steam instead of sear.

-Next, reduce the temp of the pot and quickly dice up a yellow onion.
+Next, reduce the temp of the pot and maybe scoot it off the burner so the brown bits don’t burn.
+Quickly dice up 1 yellow onion, if you haven’t already.
 I seriously cry tears of pain with each and every slice and chop made, there really needs to be a cure for this!

 See all that dark brown goodness?
 Don’t scrape it out and throw it away… trust me on this.